The 3 Levels of Plumber Licensing Explained

 License Reciprocity

 Some states offer license reciprocity, allowing licensed plumbers to obtain a license in a new state through an expedited process rather than starting from scratch.
-If you're hiring a plumber who recently relocated or works across state lines, it's worth confirming their license is valid in your specific state.
+Reciprocity is limited and often still requires passing a business and law exam.
+Connecticut, notably, does not have reciprocity with any other jurisdiction.
+If you're hiring a plumber who recently relocated or works across state lines, confirm their license is valid in your specific state.

 Why Hiring a Licensed Plumber Protects You

-Choosing a licensed plumber isn't just about quality — it's about protecting your finances, your home's safety, and your legal standing as a homeowner.
+Choosing a licensed plumber isn't just about quality.
+It's about protecting your finances, your home's safety, and your legal standing as a homeowner.
+For a deeper dive, see our breakdown of the risks of unlicensed plumbers.

 Home Insurance & Claims Protection